-A rendering job is done only after all rendering tasks have been processed and after the master has compiled all of these tasks into the final output.
+A rendering job is done only after all rendering tasks have been processed and after the manager has compiled all of these tasks into the final output.
 Sometimes it is hard to tell whether a job is stuck or just taking a very long time to render/compile.
 Before we dive into how to fix this type of issue, please check the following:

 - KeyShot Network Rendering is up to date.